ivarref/spa-monkey/network-failures.md

 Parts of the retry logic for Datomic up to and including `1.0.7075` is broken.
 Network problems are hard to spot, and are not well handled, nor reported, by Datomic.

+## Response from Datomic support

+I've informed Datomic about my findings and shared a draft version of this post.
+The response from Datomic support thus far is that the findings here does not constitute an error on Datomic's part.
+Quote from Datomic support:

+> Datomic's retry is not "broken", but having no default timeout for the Postgres driver is a misconfiguration.
+It's certainly something we could address on the Datomic side, by providing a default timeout setting at configuration, but we have the expectation that users configure their storages and drivers correctly for their needs.
+This represents a conflation of timeouts and retries, the retries are fine, but the storage level timeouts are not.
+As stated, we could absolutely do better right now with Postgres timeouts, but as your blog post demonstrates this is solvable in user-space by configuring the drivers and storage with a default timeout.

+## Cloud epilogue

+The move to the cloud, Azure Container Instances (ACI), were a relative success.
+The network was — and is — a mess.
+ACI DNS is a mess.
+In fact it is such a mess that we wrote a service called `DNS-fixer`.
+It works ¯\\_(ツ)_/¯.

+We have since partly moved to Azure Container Apps.
+It's much better with respect to network issues.

+## Thanks

+Thanks to August Lilleaas, Christian Johansen, Magnar Sveen and Sigve Sjømæling Nordgaard for comments/feedback.

 ## Further reading
 * [When TCP sockets refuse to die](https://blog.cloudflare.com/when-tcp-sockets-refuse-to-die/)